Lisijun-m/pipeone-nm/README.md

 ```
 To ensure a successful installation, we recommend that you run each command step by step in the shell script install.sh

-After conda enviroments are settled, install Trinotate, trinityrnaseq and CIRI2 in pipeone directory.
+After conda enviroments are settled, install Trinotate, trinityrnaseq, miRanda and CIRI2 in pipeone directory.

 An example may be like this: